webclinic017/algotrading-exchange-manager/readme.md

 - Subscribe to instruments as specified by Token file.
 - Daily token ID generation/fetch for NSE (Eq and FUT) and MCX FUT
 - Ticks are saved in Timescable DB (Use the docker compose provided to spawn)
-- *-FUT, *-IDX, *-EQ - Attributes to identify Futures, Index and Equity instruments respectively in DB
+- *-FUT, *-MCXFUT, *-IDX - Attributes to identify Futures, Index and Equity instruments respectively in DB
+- 1/3/5/10/15-min Candle tables built-in for faster processing (Continuous Aggregation of Timescale DB)
+- Compression Policy applied - Data before 7 days will be auto compressed.

 ### To Do
-- Create 1-min Candle based on tick in separate DB table

 - MCX Silver instrument token generation

 # How to use